joyesufu/Where_Is_The_Food/README.md

 <a name="graphs"></a>
 ## Pie Charts and Bar Graphs

-Below you will find pie charts displaying all of the restaurants that either passed or failed inspections for all of the zip codes in Chicago.
+Below you will find a pie chart displaying all of the restaurants that either passed or failed inspections for all of the zip codes in Chicago.
 Based off of the chart most restaurants in Chicago have passed inspection.

 ![Inspection_Pie](/images/pie_pass_fail.png)